att-innovate/netQuil/docs/demos/advanced-usage.rst

 and the measured value is inaccessible by any agent).
 In netQuil, if a qubit is lost due to attenuation, the target will receive the negative index of the qubit lost.
 For example, if Alice sends qubit 3 and it is lost due to attenuation, Bob will receive -3, and neither Alice nor Bob will be able to operate with qubit 3.
-The qubit lost is 0 then the value will be set to -inf.
-Remember that when we send qubits between agents we are sending the index of the qubit in the program and not true qubit.
+If the qubit lost is 0 then the value will be set to -inf.
+Remember that when we send qubits between agents we are sending the index of the qubit in the program and not the true qubit.

 Here is an example of a very simple program using the ``Laser`` and ``Fiber`` devices.